 Mac shuffled in his seat.
 He knew he was about to open a can of worms.

 “I have a friend, Anneliese Darban, who is an expert in international finance.
-She suggests that a four-million-dollar annuity set up in New Zealand might give the Angel a life there safe from the clutches of the mob.
+She suggests that a four-million-dollar annuity set up in New Zealand might give the Angel a life there, safe from the mob's clutches.
 So, I am willing to use four million from my trust fund if I can get Angel’s agreement.”

 “You’ll do no such thing, son.
 Anne and I will fund such an enterprise if it comes to that.”